No Photos

 Across the room I was pulled away, told to wait inside as you parted that day

-We were puppets of fools who built the scam
+We were puppets of fools who built up the scam

 DE-Segregation, a word we could not spell